|

 if the wick adjuster knob said London.

 As an aside, Chimneys made for Aladdin UK were manufactured by the glass-makers Chance Bros in England, a very large concern that was in business from 1824-1981 and employing over 3,000 people at its height.
 Records indicate that in 1934, Chance was supplying Aladdin UK with 12,000 chimneys per week.
 The 'Hysil' trade name often associated with these chimneys derives from Chance - a borosilicate (heat-resisting) glass mixture.
-The trade name was bought up by J A Joblings (the UK licensee of Pyrex) in about 1960.
+The trade name was bought by J A Joblings (the UK licensee of Pyrex) in about 1960.

 I do not know for sure who manufactured glass shades for Aladdin UK, but it was highly likely that this was done by Chance Bros. as well.
-They had a large globe department for manufacturing opal-flashed glass.
+They had a large department for manufacturing opal-flashed glass.
 So they had the means to make the shades for Aladdin UK.
 (This data is from research done on the Chance Bros. by David Encill).

 Americans did not accept the difficulties involved with